openmls/openmls/book/src/user_manual/add_members.md

 {{#include ../../../openmls/tests/book_code.rs:alice_adds_bob}}
 ```

 The function returns the tuple `(MlsMessageOut, Welcome)`.
-The `MlsMessageOut` contains a Commit message that needs to be fanned out to existing members of the group.
-The `Welcome` message needs to be sent to the newly added members.
+The `MlsMessageOut` contains a Commit message that needs to be fanned out to existing group members.
+The `Welcome` message must be sent to the newly added members.

 ## Proposal